fourwindsinteractive/fwi-fe-code-challenge/README.md

 + [x] Create Player
 ```

-When you are ready, please send an email to [Megan Jo Specht] with a link to
+When you are ready, please send an email to your FWI recruiter with a link to
 your GitHub repo and any additional instructions for running the project if you
 added any additional steps.

-> I recommended clicking the link above for [Megan Jo Specht] as it will also
-> create a basic email template for you

 ### Challenge Checklist